Code-Institute-Submissions/Shanbashir1-Play-Off_SeptResub/README.md

 ## Future Features
 + Audio, a possible future feature could be to introduce some background music, for the user to enjoy while working through the quiz.
 + Further Questions, I beleive with further questions the user would be able to enjoy the game and also to seek knowledge, to facts they were not actually aware of.
 + Timer, a countdown was a feature I wanted to implement but I already had a question and score counter.
-However since designing the quiz game, I feel a game would benefit from a countdown timer.
+However since designing the quiz game, I feel the game would benefit from a countdown timer.
 + A animation feature of a football, to attract the user while playing the quiz.
-Animation always create a better design and user tend to enjoy while navigating.
+Animation always create a better design and user's tend to enjoy while navigating.
 + A leader board - the user can try to compete with other users.
 + Easy, Medium, Hard levels for user to be presented with questions focusing on their selected levels.

-## Color Scheme
  ## Color Scheme
 + ![#00cd00](https://via.placeholder.com/15/00cd00/00cd00.png) `#00cd00`
 + ![#5a5a](https://via.placeholder.com/15/5a5a/5a5a.png) `#5a5a`